tprasadtp/ubuntu-post-install/docs/faq/debug.md

 You can chose from multiple debug modes.

 - `--debug` Only prints debug messages
-- `--debug-trace` Prints debug messages and apt/dpkg/snap/ppa logs.
+- `--trace` Prints debug messages and apt/dpkg/snap/ppa logs.
 Please note that This can generate a lot of output.

 ![debug](/assets/recordings/ubuntu-focal-debug.gif)